 The BSc in Mathematics Program, a traditional curriculum, leads to a BSc degree in 6 semesters (currently available only in Hungarian).
-In the fourth semester students are offered two options: specialization "Theoretical Mathematics" is recommended to those who are interested in a deeper understanding of some branches of mathematics and in doing theoretical research and are probably going to continue their studies in a Mathematics MSc Program.
+In the fifth semester students are offered two options: specialization "Theoretical Mathematics" is recommended to those who are interested in a deeper understanding of some branches of mathematics and in doing theoretical research and are probably going to continue their studies in a Mathematics MSc Program.
 Specialization "Applied Mathematics" is recommended to students who are eager to apply their knowledge in industry or finance.
-Therefore, we have prepared courses related to infor-100 mation technology, economical and financial mathematics, or technology.
+Therefore, we have prepared four modules of courses, namely "Data Science", "Engineering Mathematics", "Operation Research" or "Stochastics".
 Graduated students from either specialization are allowed to continue their studies in one of our Mathematics Master programs.